csmile-1006/csmile-1006.github.io/_pages/about.md

 My research goal is to make RL algorithms that can be well adapted to the real world.
 To this end, I am focusing on designing RL algorithms to tackle practical and challenging scenarios, e.g., unseen environments, sparse‐rewarded environments, and environments without well‐shaped rewards.

-I am also broadly interested in areas related to RL, including RL leveraging pre‐trained representation learning, language‐conditioned RL, and offline RL.
+I am also broadly interested in RL researches including RL with representation learning, language‐conditioned RL, and offline RL.

 Prior to this, I completed my BS in Computer Science at KAIST.
 Prior to my graduate studies, I was a machine learning engineer at Recommendation Team of <a href="https://kakaocorp.com">Kakao</a>.